offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} Ohdo syndrome` - A rare disease causing learning disabilities and distinct facial features.
 The disease is caused by a single nucleotide polymorphism resulting in a truncated protein (see codons).

- * `{bm} single nucleotide polymorphism` `{bm} /(SNP)/` - A nucleotide variation at specific location in a DNA sequence (e.g. position 15 has a SNP where it's A vs a SNP where it's T).
+ * `{bm} single nucleotide polymorphism` `{bm} /(SNP)/` - A nucleotide variation at a specific location in a DNA sequence (e.g. position 15 has a SNP where it's A vs a SNP where it's T).
 While a single nucleotide polymorphism technically qualifies as a change in DNA, it occurs frequently enough that it's considered a variation rather than a mutation.
 Specifically, across the entire population, if the frequency of the change occurring is ...

     * less than 1%, it's considered a point mutation.
     * at least 1%, it's considered a single nucleotide polymorphism.

- * `{bm} read mapping/(read mapping|read mapped)/i` - The alignment of DNA sequences (e.g. read_SEQs, contigs, etc..) to some larger DNA sequence (e.g. reference genome).
+ * `{bm} read mapping/(read map)/i` - The alignment of DNA sequences (e.g. read_SEQs, contigs, etc..) to some larger DNA sequence (e.g. reference genome).

  * `{bm} reference genome/(reference genome|reference human genome)/i` - A genome assembled from multiple organisms of the same species, represented as the idealized genome for that species.
 Sequenced DNA fragment_SEQs / contigs of an organism are often read mapped against the reference genome for that organism's species, such that ...